zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     UUID_TO_CHAR2( <string> )

 Notes:
-    This function superseds UUID_TO_CHAR.
+    This function supersedes UUID_TO_CHAR.
 The difference between them is that UUID_TO_CHAR does a byte-by-byte conversion of the OCTETS string to the ASCII one, while UUID_TO_CHAR2 converts a RFC-4122 compliant OCTETS UUID to a compliant ASCII string.